microsoft/onnxruntime-extensions/onnxruntime_extensions/tools/pre_post_processing/docs/pre_post_processing/steps/vision.md

     * pre_post_processing.step.Step

+`DrawBoundingBoxes(mode: str = 'xyxy', thickness: int = 4, num_classes: int = 10, colour_by_classes=False, name: Optional[str] = None)`
+:   Draw boxes on BGR image at given position.
+    Input shape: <uint8_t>{height, width, 3<BGR>}
+    boxes: <float>{num_boxes, 6<xmin, ymin, xmax, ymax, score, class>}
+        The coordinates should have been scaled back to the original image size and are the left-up point and the right-bottom one.
+        **score** is the confidence of the box(object score * class probability) and **class** is the class of the box.

+    Output shape: <uint8_t>{height, width, 3<BGR>}

+    Args:
+        mode: The mode of the boxes, "xyxy"(xmin ymin xmax ymax) or "xywh"(xmin, ymin, width, height)
+        thickness: Thickness of the box edge
+        num_colours: Number of colours to use
+                     We have 10 of predefined colours, if `num_colours` is greater than 10, we will use the loop-around strategy to get the colours. colors are [red, green, blue, Cyan, magenta, Maroon, Lime, Navy, Black]
+        colour_by_classes: Colour boxes by classes or by score.
+                           If `True` we use a colour for each unique class, with all results from the top `num_colours` classes displayed.
+A colour is only used for a single class.
+                           If `False`, we draw boxes for the top `num_colours` results.
+A colour is used for a single result, regardless of class.
+        name: Optional name of step.
+Defaults to 'DrawBoundingBoxes'

+    ### Ancestors (in MRO)

+    * pre_post_processing.step.Step

 `FloatToImageBytes(multiplier: float = 255.0, name: Optional[str] = None)`
 :   Converting floating point values to uint8 values in range 0..255.
     Typically this reverses ImageBytesToFloat by converting input data in the range 0..1, but an optional multiplier